Suresh Canagarajah

 Athelstan Suresh Canagarajah is a Tamil-born Sri Lankan linguist and currently an Edwin Erle Sparks Professor of Applied linguistics, English, and Asian studies at Pennsylvania State University, where he has been a member of the faculty since 2007.
 His research covers World Englishes and teaching English to speakers of other languages.
-He has published works on translingualism, translanguaging, linguistic imperialism, and social and political issues in language education.
+He has published works on translingualism, translanguaging, linguistic imperialism, and social and political issues in language education, including codemeshing and language "shuttling."
 His book, Translingual Practice: Global Englishes and Cosmopolitan Relations, has won three nationally recognized best book awards.